Odjit/KindredSchematics/README.md

   - Shortcut: `.modt moveunlockterritory (territoryIndex)`

 - `.modifytile immortal`
-  - Makes the tile you are looking at immortal (can’t be broken).
+  - Makes the tile you are looking at immortal (can't be broken).
   - Shortcut: `.modt immortal`

 - `.modifytile immortalrange (radius)`
-  - Makes all tiles in a radius immortal (can’t be broken).
+  - Makes all tiles in a radius immortal (can't be broken).
   - Shortcut: `.modt immortalrange (radius)`
   - Alias: `.modt ir (radius)`